turgutAgha/Shopp/README.md

 3. Open one of the web browsers

-4. Enter the following address
+4. Enter one of the following addresses

 ```sh
 localhost:5000